 In honor of the memory of Falak Sufi and with the support of her family, The Kevorkian Center awards the annual Falak Sufi Memorial Essay Prize in recognition of outstanding and innovative scholarship by MA students of Near Eastern Studies.

-2020 Falak Sufi Memorial Essay Prize is now open.
-Please submit your papers to Kevorkian.Center@nyu.edu by April 1, 2020.
+The 2021 Falak Sufi Memorial Essay Prize is now open.
+Kevorkian MA Students may submit their essays to email@example.com by April 15 for consideration.

 Competition for next year’s award will take place at the beginning of the spring semester 2022.
 The Hagop Kevorkian Center remains indebted to the family of Falak Sufi for supporting this recognition of outstanding and original M.A. scholarship.